almathaler/springProject/README.md

 + added a lot of testing code, like writing current vel on screen and tried out using millis() instead of 1/framer found that it was harder to make the transitions between lines smooth. but so far looks quite nicee
 ### alex
 + Working on adjusting the angle of the vehicle such that it always rests on top of the track it is on.
+Right now it still adjusts, but in the wrong way and doesn't properly click onto the track.

 ## May 29
 ### alma